bhavanarao3/ENPM700-Acme-PID-Controller/README.md

 ## Notes

-The UML Diagram is inside the html directory and in the doxygen documentation.
+The UML Diagram is inside the html directory i.e. doxygen documentation, as well as in the results directory.
 THe cpplint and clang-tidy results are in the results directory.